Edward Braxton: Priesthood

 While in Washington, Braxton also worked in ministry at St. John the Baptist Parish in Silver Spring, Maryland.
 In 1983, Braxton became the scholar in residence at the Pontifical North American College in Rome.

 After returning to Chicago in 1983, Braxton was named director of Calvert House, the Catholic Student Center at the University of Chicago, working there until 1986.
 In 1984, he served as a peritus for the Symposium of Episcopal Conferences of Africa and Madagascar in Kinshasa, Zaire.
 In August 1985, Braxton addressed the 43rd International Eucharistic Congress in Nairobi, Kenya on "The Eucharist and the Catholic Family."

 Braxton's writings have appeared in the Harvard Theological Review, Theological Studies, Irish Theological Quarterly, The New Catholic Encyclopedia, Origins, Commonweal, America, and National Catholic Reporter.

 In 1986, Braxton became the official theological consultant in New York City to William H. Sadlier Inc., a publisher of Catholic Religious Education books.
 While at Sadler, he performed pastoral duties at St. Joseph's Parish in Greenwich Village and at Notre Dame Parish at Columbia University.

 In 1992, Braxton returned to Illinois to become pastor of St. Catherine of Siena Parish in Oak Park.
-While at St. Catherine, Braxton stirred resentment by refusing to allow Sister Teresita Weind, a popular nun, to deliver homiles at Sunday mass.
+While at St. Catherine, Braxton stirred resentment among some parishioners by refusing to allow Sister Teresita Weind to deliver homilies at Mass.
 In August 1997, Braxton addressed the National Black Catholic Congress on the topic "Take Into account Various Situations and Cultures: Evangelization and African-Americans".

 Auxiliary Bishop of St. Louis

 Braxton was appointed an auxiliary bishop of the Archdiocese of Saint Louis and titular bishop of Macomades Rusticiana by Pope John Paul II on March 28, 1995.
-He was consecrated by Cardinal Justin Rigali on May 17, 1995 at the Cathedral Basilica of Saint Louis.
+He was consecrated by Cardinal Justin Rigali on May 17, 1995, at the Cathedral Basilica of Saint Louis.